scald; boiling; hot; tea; coffee; burn; injury; injuries; scalds; home; safety ;

 - Always run cold water into the bath first.
 Remember that in hot weather, water from the cold tap can be very hot as well.

 - Always check the temperature of the bath before putting a child into it.
-Have the bath water at a warm temperate (at about 38º) - not hot.
+Have the bath water at a warm temperature (at about 38º).

-- To help prevent scalding from hot water, make sure that the water from your bathroom taps comes out at 50ºC or less.
-You can get a device to attach to the tap to mix hot water with cold.
-Contact a plumber or Kidsafe (in Australia) for advice.
+- The water from bathroom taps is now often set to come out at 50ºC or less but hot water at this temperature will still cause a scald - you still need to make the bath water cooler by adding cold water.
+You can get a mixing tap or a device to attach to the tap to mix hot water with cold.
+Contact a plumber for advice.

 - To prevent a child from turning on the hot water tap, cut a slit in the side of a plastic drink bottle, then cover the handle with the bottle, or use child resistant taps/tap covers.
 Turn off taps tightly.